JetBrains/kotlin-web-site/docs/topics/cross-platform-frameworks.md

-[//]: # (title: The 6 Best Cross-Platform App Development Frameworks)
+[//]: # (title: The Six Best Cross-Platform App Development Frameworks)

-[//]: # (description:This article identifies the six best cross-platform app development frameworks and explains some important things to consider when choosing a cross-platform tool for your project.)
+[//]: # (description:The six best cross-platform app development frameworks and explains some important things to consider when choosing a cross-platform tool for your project.)

 Over the years, cross-platform app development has become one of the most popular ways to build mobile applications.
 A cross-platform, or multiplatform, approach allows developers to create apps that run similarly on different mobile platforms.

-Interest has steadily increased over the period from 2010 to date, as this Google Trends chart illustrates.
+Interest has steadily increased over the period from 2010 to date, as this Google Trends chart illustrates:

 ![Google Trends chart illustrating the interest in cross-platform app development](google-trends-crossplatform.png){width=700}